** Our Friday 11/19 D-WRD Working Group meeting notes

 We’ll have more information on Digication — training and access for you and students — in early December.

 We talked (too briefly) about pedagogical rationales for offering hybrid and online courses in FYW.
 Tom has been great about keeping this on our ongoing agenda.
-I think we have two on the table — the mode of delivery and interaction is writing (that’s an observation from Scott Warnock, who we read and then interacted with in a Wimba session during DOTS training); and serving students at a distance — but should always be thinking about and analyzing others.
+I think we have three on the table — the mode of delivery and interaction is writing (that’s an observation from Scott Warnock, who we read and then interacted with in a Wimba session during DOTS training); serving students at a distance; and opportunities for rematerializing literacy — but should always be thinking about and analyzing others.

 Tom and Laura shared initial successes and challenges in the inaugural FYW hybrid class based on DOTS training.
 Challenges included glitchy D2L issues and a lack of participation by several students.
 We’re working on an encouraging policy on expectations for participation to introduce students to the demands of hybrid courses; a draft was distributed — stay tuned.